Lavender Uses: Culinary, Home & Care Guide for Makers

 • Drying: hang small bunches upside down in a dark, dry, ventilated area to protect color and reduce mold risk.

-Best by situation
+Best Lavender by Use Case

 Use a strained lavender syrup or concentrated tea infusion.
 This allows baristas to dose consistently across lemonade, lattes, iced tea, sparkling drinks, and cocktail menus.
 Keep lavender out of the serving glass unless it is intentionally used as an edible garnish from a verified culinary lot.